 All courses are offered as a 3-hour lesson once a week for one academic year.
 Options are available in the day and evening.

 1:1 tutorials will also be part of the course.
 During these individual meetings your tutor will discuss progress and agree personal targets with you, to ensure both a successful completion of the qualification as well as meaningful academic or job progression.

 Regular attendance to lessons as well as completion of homework are essential to ensure that you are ready for your external exams and gain your qualification by the end of the course at the latest.
 We monitor attendance closely.

 Functional skills can be studied from entry level 1 through to level 2.
 These qualifications are stepping stones to the GCSE.
 Once you have successfully completed one level of a functional skill you will have the option to progress onto the next level or GCSE.
-You will be required to complete another assessment with a minimum result of 65% before you can progress onto the next level of qualification.

 We want you to achieve to the very best of your ability at CRC.
 To make this happen we offer both learning and personal support by specialist staff tailored to meet your specific needs.

 Your progress will be monitored via formative assessments during the course to enable you and your tutor to identify areas that require further skill development.
 There is one assessment for all levels of FS maths which consists of two sections; non-calculator (25% of marks) and calculator (75% of marks).
 Functional skills is a pass/fail qualification.